-- you’re an adult whose LDL cholesterol is 190 mg/dL or higher
+- have an LDL cholesterol level of 190 mg/dL or higher

 Statins are available under a variety of generic and brand names, including: